sbambach/MarksEnclosureHelper/README.md

 # Mark's Enclosure Helper

-   Copyright (c) 2019 Mark and Marie Lamb.
-Distributed under GPLv3, see LICENSE file for terms.

 This is an OpenSCAD script for generating a hinged box, with rounded corners, lid, interlocking rims, snap fit, magnet, or screw closures, and easy places for adding cutouts or additions to any face.
 All